 The Hu Lab

-The Hu lab is interested in studying signaling pathways and mechanisms involved in neuro-degeneration.
+The Hu lab is interested in studying molecular and cellular mechanisms involved in neuro-degeneration.

 |Postdoctoral positions are currently available.
 We are seeking candidates who have a strong background in biochemistry, molecular biology, cell biology, or mouse genetics with interests in neurodegeneration.